CiscoDevNet/intersight-powershell/docs/Initialize-IntersightSdaaciConnectionDetail.md

 ```

 ### -Peera
-First peer in the connection.
+First peer of the connection.

 ```yaml
 Type: string